-Maneka Gandhi writes IT minister seeking blocking of dowry calculator website
+Maneka Gandhi writes to IT minister seeking blocking of dowry calculator website

-Gandhi pointed out in the letter that the website, http://www.dowrycalculator.com, is not only shameful but is illegal as it promoted dowry.
+Maneka Gandhi pointed out in the letter that the website, http://www.dowrycalculator.com, is not only shameful but is illegal as it promoted dowry.

 On filling out categories like, age, caste, profession, monthly income, skin colour etc., of the prospective groom, the website calculates the amount of dowry the potential groom can expect to receive.